-- 3.9 The Applicant has stated that its network would contribute to the availability of higher quality connectivity and hosting services to a variety of end-users.
-It considers these services would also support the future development, growth and availability of modern communications services.
-In particular, the Applicant considers that it would facilitate the deployment of next generation low-latency and high-data applications driven by, among others, 5G mobile networks and the internet of things (IoT). - 3.10 We expect the deployment of new high-speed broadband networks to improve the quality of services available and help meet the growing needs of people and businesses for connectivity.
-Where providers expand their network coverage, we expect competition to fuel innovation and customer choice. - 3.11 We consider that the network planned by the Applicant would have the potential to benefit the public.
+- 3.9 We expect the deployment of new broadband networks to improve the quality of services available and help meet the growing needs of people and businesses for connectivity.
+Where providers expand their network coverage, we expect competition to fuel innovation and customer choice. - 3.10 We consider that the network planned by the Applicant would benefit the public.